ndrahmani/manim.dev/add-dev.md

 ---
 layout: page
+title: "Adding yourself to the roster"
 ---

-# Adding yourself to the roster

 To add yourself to theroster,